Ascent Classical Academy of Douglas County is a public charter school that opened in Fall 2018.

 The Barney Charter School Initiative brings additional mentorship and experience to the table to help ensure our team is replicating a high-quality school.
-This reduces the risk to Douglas County by providing the Ascent Classical Academy team more guidance and advice to facilitate our implementing a top-notch program and establishing our culture.
-The school will also have a close relationship with Golden View Classical Academy, that will be available to provide mentoring and other support.
+This reduces the risk to Douglas County by providing the Ascent Classical Academy team with more guidance and advice to facilitate our implementing a top-notch program and establishing our culture.
+The school will also have a close relationship with Golden View Classical Academy, which will be available to provide mentoring and other support.

 Teacher Professional Development

 Hillsdale College assists Ascent Classical Academy with professional development for its staff at its annual training program in Michigan, with other teachers from across the United States.
-This allows our teachers to receive high quality training from college-level instructors with experience in the liberal arts and classical education, while also having the opportunity to network and connect with teachers from other classical, liberal arts charter schools.
+This allows our teachers to receive high-quality training from college-level instructors with experience in the liberal arts and classical education, while also having the opportunity to network and connect with teachers from other classical, liberal arts charter schools.
 Ascent provides training on Core Knowledge, Riggs phonics, Singapore math, classical education philosophy, and other topics critical for success in the classroom.
 This is in addition to the professional development Ascent Classical Academy staff conducts among itself.

 Q: What is the relationship between Ascent Classical Academy of Douglas County and Ascent Classical Academies?

 Ascent Classical Academies is the non-profit management partner of the school and offers services similar to what a district offers an individual district-run school, at a much lower cost.
 The relationship is performance-based and value-added to the school, meeting best practice guidelines established by the Colorado Charter School Institute (CSI) and the National Association of Charter School Authorizers (NACSA).
 The cost is negotiated annually, similar to the charges the district imposes on all its charter schools.
 All the services are those charter schools are already responsible for and typically performed by several different vendors.
 Specific functions and services include: